charlesarmitage/PottyPottyPotty/README.md

 ## Notes

+- Adding angular modules/bower components
+  - In summary:
+    - add script paths to vendor.json and karma.conf.js
+    - add to app.js as a dependency if you're adding an angular module
+  - Example - adding angular-moment to add date difference time stamps for since last wee/poo in home.html

 - Build and start a phonegap app in the emulator
   - JJC notes:
     - First time I ran it I was instructed to run 'cordova platform add android'